ComputationalRegulatoryGenomicsICL/tf-isoforms-publication/README.md

 This repository is a work in progress: adding and polishing relevant scripts and data tables.

-If you have questions, please contact Sviatoslav Sidorov at `s.sidorov18@lms.mrc.ac.uk`.
+If you have any questions, please contact Sviatoslav Sidorov at `s.sidorov18@lms.mrc.ac.uk`.